 1. Spinach can help improve eye health and prevent eye damage.

-Spinach is a rich source of beta-carotene, lutein, and xanthene, which benefit eyesight.
-Beta-carotene can be converted to vitamin A. This can prevent people from suffering from vitamin A deficiency, itching eyes, eye ulcers, and dry eyes.
+Spinach is a rich source of vitamin A, lutein, and zeaxanthin, which benefit eyesight.
+These vitamins and antioxidants could help prevent people from suffering from itching eyes, eye ulcers, and dry eyes.
 Lutein and zeaxanthin both act as strong antioxidants, preventing the eyes from the harsh effects of ultraviolet rays that potentially lead to cataracts.

 2. Spinach contains anti-cancer properties.